1. Feature Overview

 On this page, you can configure the following advanced settings –

-• Google Maps Platform API Key – Enter your Google Maps Platform API Key here.
-You can choose to use this key for Distance Calculation and/or Journeys.
+Enter your Google Maps Platform API Key here.
+You can choose to use this key for Distance Calculation and/or Journeys

-• Metric for distance – You can se the metric for distance as Kilometers and meters (km, m) or Miles and yards (mi, yd).
+You can see the metric for distance as Kilometers and meters (km, m) or Miles and yards (mi, yd).
 Your selection will be applied to all distance related metric across journeys and reports.

 Any Questions?